-It’s essential to register your company if you believe it is or isn’t.
+Registering your company if you believe it is or isn’t is essential.

 Tip: Always check for the most up-to-date information.
-Obligations change frequently, especially when it comes to ecommerce sales tax, so don’t be caught off guard.
-Having an ecommerce accountant on your side at least in the beginning can save you a lot of time and money.
+Obligations frequently change, especially regarding ecommerce sales tax, so don’t be caught off guard.
+Having an ecommerce accountant on your side, at least initially, can save you a lot of time and money.

 #2: Making your accounting process easier

-In order to be effective, spreadsheets and paper systems need not only a large number of data, but they also have to manage it well.
+To be effective, spreadsheets and paper systems need not only a large number of data but also manage it well.
 Even then, errors are easy to create and time-consuming to correct.

-It’s critical to make sure your systems are sturdy if you want to sell on Amazon.
+It’s critical to ensure your systems are sturdy if you want to sell on Amazon.

-It doesn’t take long to do the books once a good accounting system is in place.
-However, as a result you get much more dependable statistics.
+It doesn’t take long to do the books once a sound accounting system is in place.
+However, as a result, you get much more reliable statistics.

 Digital accounting systems have long been maintained on servers and company computers, necessitating frequent backups and software updates.
 Most accounting systems are now remotely hosted in the cloud.

-All of this would be impossible without cloud accounting software, which allows you to access your books from anywhere in the world and share information as needed.
-You can securely exchange information with cloud accounting systems because they allow you to view your records from anyplace on the planet.
+This would be impossible without cloud accounting software, which allows you to access your books from anywhere worldwide and share information as needed.
+You can securely exchange data with cloud accounting systems because they enable you to view your records anywhere.